 • Unofficial copy of your ATI TEAS score (can obtain a copy through your ATI account)

-• If you are proficient in a second language you want to include one of the examples of verification.
+• If you are proficient in a second language you will want to include one of the examples of verification.
 No self written letters will be accepted.
+Click here to download the second language proficiency template letter.

 • If licensed as an LVN, LPT, CNA, EMT, EMT-P, or Respiratory Therapist you will need to include a copy of your license (must valid).
 No other licenses will be accepted.